If you want to get people to buy your stuff, you need to understand how people make purchase decisions.

 There are huge incentives in consumer markets, even for competing companies, to make everything the same.

 – says Dan McGinn, president of a research and strategy consultancy in Arlington

-Yes, our preferences evolve as the society evolves.
-A “family car” used to mean a station wagon in people’s minds.
+Yes, our preferences evolve as society evolves.
+A “family car” used to mean a station wagon.
 Then it was the family van.
 Now it is an SUV.

-For marketers this means that the easier to understand your offer is, the more likely people are to buy it.
+For marketers, this means that the easier to understand the offer is, the more likely people are to buy it.

 Psychologists have determined, for example, that shares in companies with easy-to-pronounce names do indeed significantly outperform those with hard-to-pronounce names.
 Coincidence?
 Nope.

 Understanding and comparing different cell phone plans is a pain and takes too much time.
-Who wants to spend minutes comparing monthly minutes and text-message limits?
+Who wants to spend 20 minutes comparing monthly minutes and text limits?
 So what do people do?
 They go with the unlimited plan.
 It’s often not the best value, but it’s easy to understand.

-Cognitive fluency also explains why you stick with brand and service providers you have used before, why you often order the same thing from the menu – it’s easy.
-You’ve tried it, it worked, and you don’t want to spend a bunch of time researching alternatives and risking a bad purchase.
+Cognitive fluency also explains why you stick with brands and service providers you have used before, why you often order the same thing from the menu… it’s just easy.
+You’ve tried it, it worked and you don’t want to spend a bunch of time researching alternatives.
+You don’t want to risk a bad purchase.

 As a marketer, this means it’s super important to get that first purchase from a customer.
 Make your first offer packed with value and as easy as possible to buy.
 Once they have their first positive buying experience, it’s much easier to get repeat purchases.

 When people read something in a difficult-to-read font, they transfer that sense of difficulty onto the topic they’re reading about.